CoderXYF/XYFModel/README.md

 # XYFModel
-Dictionary to model, model to dictionary, archive model to file and unarchive model from file, Simple, safety, reliable and light weight，using in iOS, Objective-C language.
+Dictionary to model, model to dictionary, archive model to file and unarchive model from file, Simple, safety, reliable and light weight, using in iOS, Objective-C language.

   Usage
 ==============